RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 ```
 ---
 - hosts: wildflyservers
-  user: "{{host_user}}"
   tasks:
   - include_role:
       name: wildflyapp
 ```

 As you can see we now include the role *wildflyapp* for all *wildflyservers*.
-We use a parameter to control the name of the user logging into the host.

 Now you can run the playbook with the command:

 ```
-$ansible-playbook -i hosts --extra-vars "host_user=root" site.yml
+$ansible-playbook -i hosts site.yml
 ```

 You should see Ansible executing the playbook.
 At the end of the Ansible output there is a recap of how running the playbook went: